Geometric allocation approach to accelerating directed worm algorithm: Present approach

-As an advantage of our approach, it is straightforward to optimize the worm scattering probability and improve efficiency.
-In the MCMC method, transition probabilities are set under global balance.
-The worm shifting probability at a site, in the classical algorithm, is determined by other shifting processes at the nearest neighboring sites.
-The processes at the nearest neighboring sites are then affected by the next nearest sites.
-Thus, it is non-trivial to write down the balance condition in a closed form.
-The Metropolis scheme reduces the condition to a local form, but no room for optimization is left except for increasing candidate states.
-In our approach, on the other hand, the balance condition of the worm scattering process is represented in a closed form.
-This simple structure of the balance condition leaves much room for optimization we discuss in the next subsection, compared to the previous directed-loop approaches\,\cite{HitchcockSA2004}.
+One of the advantages of our approach is that it is straightforward to optimize the worm scattering probability.
+In general, the transition probability is set under global balance in the MCMC method.
+If one did not resort to the Metropolis algorithm in the classical worm update, the worm shifting probability at a site would depend on other shifting processes at the nearest neighbor sites.
+The shifting probabilities at the nearest neighbor sites would further depend on the processes at the next nearest neighbor sites.
+Thus, it is non-trivial to write down the global balance condition in a closed form.
+The Metropolis scheme reduces the condition to a local form, but no room for optimization is left, except for increasing the number of possible states.
+In contrast, the balance condition of the worm scattering process in our approach is expressed in a closed form without using the Metropolis algorithm, as shown in the next subsection.
+This simple structure of the balance condition leaves much room for optimization.